Nepal Visa Information

 - Schedule a quick check‑up, especially if you have heart, lung, or sinus conditions.

-- Emergency helicopter rescue and transport to a qualified medical facility.
+- Emergency Helicopter Evacuation: Helicopter rescue and transportation to the nearest suitable medical facility.

-- Baggage & Gear Loss/Theft: Your trekking gear is a significant investment.
-This covers loss, theft, or damage to your luggage and essential equipment.
-Some policies also offer coverage for emergency gear rental if your checked bags are delayed.
+- Baggage & Gear Protection: Coverage for lost, stolen, or damaged luggage and trekking equipment.
+Some policies also reimburse emergency gear rental if your baggage is delayed.

-There are several hydropower projects in the Langtang region, so trekkers can find electricity and drinking facilities easily during the Langtang trek.
+There are several hydropower projects in the Langtang region, so trekkers can find a charging station when they stay at the teahouse.
 Most teahouses provide a 220–240V power supply with Type C or DM sockets.
 If your devices use a different plug type, make sure to bring a suitable travel adapter to stay powered throughout your journey.
-Some teahouses may charge a small fee for device charging, usually around USD 1–2 per hour.
-It’s also a good idea to carry a power bank for charging on the trail and as a backup, which can help avoid extra charging costs.
+Teahouses usually charge a small fee for using their charging facilities, so it’s a good idea to bring a power bank for charging on the trail and as a backup.

-Trekkers can buy bottled water from small local shops or teahouses along the trail.
-Prices usually range from NPR 20–50 at lower altitudes, but at higher elevations, bottles can cost up to NPR 200 each.
-You can also refill your reusable water bottle with boiled water from teahouses.
-To ensure your water is extra safe, consider bringing water purification tablets.
+Trekkers can purchase bottled water from small local shops or teahouses along the trail.
+At lower altitudes, the price of water bottles typically ranges from NPR 20 to NPR 50.
+However, at higher elevations, bottles can cost as much as NPR 200.
+Additionally, you can refill your reusable water bottle with boiled water from teahouses by paying a small fee.
+To ensure the water is safe to drink, consider bringing water purification tablets.

 Important: Never drink tap water or untreated natural water directly, as it may cause illness.